squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 Binders and tags
 ----------------

-:token:`variable` are represented by string identifiers.
+A :token:`variable` is just an identifier.
 A hole `_` can be used as name for a variable which is either unused or whose name does not matter.